nim-works/nimskull/readme.md

 started in terms of syntax and initial concepts such as *structured and* *modular programming*.

-Supporting practitioner driven innovation requires a language that allows for experimentation without necessarily being an expert in all aspects of language development.
+Supporting practitioner-driven innovation requires a language that allows for experimentation without necessarily being an expert in all aspects of language development.
 Compile time facilities integrated into the language, such as *compile time evaluation* and a *macro system* provide a sandbox.